puppetlabs/puppet-specifications/language/resource-api/README.md

 ##### Logging contexts

-Most of those messages are expected to be relative to a specific resource instance, and a specific operation of that instance.
+Most of those messages are expected to be relative to a specific resource instance, and a specific operation on that instance.
 To enable detailed logging without repeating key arguments, and to provide consistent error logging, the context provides *logging context* methods to capture the current action and resource instance:

 ```ruby
 context.updating(title) do